InfuseAI/primehub-site/docs/design/primehub-apps.md

 ### Connect to Application
 There are two ways to connect to the application

-- **Connect to a web-based application from sub-path of PrimeHub**: Most of the applications are web-based applications.
+- **Connect to a web interface from sub-path of PrimeHub**: Most of the applications are web-based applications.
 To access this kind of application, users can access it from `https://<primehub>/console/apps/<app-id>` from the browser.
-- **Connect to a TCP-based application from the host name and port**: For some applications, they provide non-HTTP service.
+- **Connect to a TCP endpoint from the host name and port**: For some applications, they provide non-HTTP service.
 We can access it by the service endpoint `<my-app-svc>:<my-app-port>`.
 The endpoint can be only accessed in the PrimeHub cluster internally. (like notebooks and jobs)

 ### Application Management